cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   references) or the rump (inverted references), causing the application of a function indicated by the function tag in order to reconstruct the data item.

+Stand-in item:
+: A data item (a tag or a simple value) defined by an application protocol to stand in for a more complex data item.
+  Stand-in items are fundamentally independent of Packed CBOR but can be employed by the application protocol as part of a Packed CBOR argument reference.

 Packing tables:
 : The pair of a shared item table and an argument table.